Islam in Belgium: Antisemitism

 Over a hundred antisemitic attacks were recorded in Belgium in 2009, a 100% increase from the year before.
 The perpetrators were usually young males of immigrant Muslim background from the Middle East.
 In 2009, the Belgian city of Antwerp, often referred to as Europe's last shtetl, experienced a surge in antisemitic violence.
 Bloeme Evers-Emden, an Amsterdam resident and Auschwitz survivor, was quoted in the newspaper Aftenposten in 2010: "The antisemitism now is even worse than before the Holocaust.
 The antisemitism has become more violent.
 Now they are threatening to kill us."

-A 2011 study of elementary school children in on Dutch-language schools in Brussels by a Belgian sociologist showed that about 50 percent of Muslim students in second and third grade could be considered anti-Semites, versus 10% of others.
+A 2011 study of elementary school children in on Dutch-language schools in Brussels by a Belgian sociologist showed that about 50% of Muslim students in second and third grade could be considered anti-Semites, versus 10% of others.

 The increased frequency of antisemitic attacks started in May 2014, when four people were killed in a shooting at the Belgian Jewish Museum in Brussels.
 Two days later, a young Muslim man entered the CCU (Jewish Cultural Center) while an event was taking place and shouted racist slurs.
 A month later, a school bus in Antwerp, that was driving 5-year-old Jewish children was stoned by a group of Muslim teens.
 Towards the end of August 2014, a 75-year-old Jewish woman was hit and pushed to the ground because of her Jewish-sounding surname.